Oracle Cloud LLMs: 44% Better Price-Performance

 Identity and Access Management

-IAM policies define granular permissions.
-Support for dynamic groups enables compute instances to act without storing credentials.
+IAM policies define granular permissions, and dynamic groups let compute instances act without storing credentials anywhere.

 Allow dynamic-group ml-compute-instances to manage objects in compartment ml-models